aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

                   ansible_host: 172.16.1.12
 ```

-However, going forward, we expect that all hostnames specified are resolvable hence the entire inventory file looks as follows:
+However, going forward, we expect that all hostnames specified are resolvable hence the entire inventory file appears as follows:

 ```yaml
 ---